escape2020/school2021/participants_logbook.md

 * Great summer school and very well organized!
 I have learned a lot!
 Thank you all, Ana Karla Diaz Rodriguez

 * What a great school!
 Well organised, helpful tutors and friendly environment.
 I learned so much, and will keep using the skills gained here for a long time.
 Thanks everyone!
 Michael Sarkis

+* I am approaching the end of the first year of my PhD in astrophysics.
+I only started to teach my self python in order to carry out astrophysical research.
+However, after this school, I feel an obsession growing for coding itself.
+I look forward to being able to contribute to great projects.
+Im also keen to start writing elegant scripts in Julia with the advantages of subscripting, using sybomls etc...
+Thank you to everyone who delivered this school!
+  - Zachary Jennings.